Skip to main content

 Under the following link you will find further information and an overview of hospice and palliative care facilities in Austria:

-Hospice Austria - Overview of facilities
+Hospiz Österreich - Overview of facilities

-Day hospice: Hourly stay
+Day hospice: Hourly stays

 What services do day hospices offer?

-If you are unable to get to a day hospice yourself, it is possible to organize transport services for you.
+If you are unable to get to a day hospice yourself, it is possible to organise transport services for you.
 Please enquire directly at the day hospice you wish to visit about the specific service available.

 What does a visit to a day hospice cost?